mischacolley/mischacolley.com.au/source/blog/what-to-do-when-uni-is-less-then-you-expected/index.md

 ---
 title: What to do when Uni is less then you expected
-date: 03/02/2011
+date: 03/02/2012
-published: false
+published: true
 category: Personal
 tags: thoughts
-featured_image: true
+featured_image: false
 ---

 I have always been one to expect a lot and my dad always tells me that I shouldn’t waste time on things I can’t change.
 I’ve always had a bit of a problem with that.